MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Dock management is the process of assigning loads to dock doors in a warehouse.
 In Dynamics 365 Supply Chain Management, you manage docks by using the [driver check-in/check-out](/dynamics365/supply-chain/transportation/tasks/register-driver-check-check-out-appointment) functions.

+### Dual currency

+Dual currency refers to the ability of Dynamics 365 Finance to manage and report financial data in two currencies simultaneously.
+It allows organizations to maintain records in both their accounting or base currency and a reporting or secondary currency.

 ### DUNS numbers

 The Data Universal Number System (DUNS) identifies companies in dozens of countries/regions with a unique nine-digit number.
 The number is issued by Dun & Bradstreet, a provider of commercial data, analytics, and insights for businesses.